sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 So far we have been executing bash commands in the interactive shell.
 This is the most common way of dealing with our data on the server for simple operations.

-However when you have to do some more serious job, such as what we will want to do on RNAseq data, you want to use scripts, which are just normal text files which contain bash commands.
+However, when you have to do some more complex tasks, such as what we will be doing with our RNA-seq data, you will want to use scripts.
+These are just normal text files which contain bash commands.

 Scripts :

  * keep a written trace of your analysis, so they enhance its reproducibility.
- * make it easier to correct something in an analysis (you don't have to retype the whole command, just change the part that is wrong)
+ * make it easier to correct something in an analysis (you don't have to retype the whole command, just change the part that is wrong).
- * often necessary when we want to submit big computing jobs to the cluster
+ * often necessary when we want to submit big computing jobs to the cluster.

 Create a new text file named `myScript.sh` on the server (you can use nano or create it on your local machine and later transfer it to the server).

-Then, type this in the file:
+Then, type this into the file:

 ```sh
 #!/usr/bin/bash